 In 2009, the prevalence of diabetes in England was 5.1%.
 Of those, 90% have type 2 diabetes.
 Coronary heart disease (CHD) is a major cause of morbidity and mortality in patients with type 2 diabetes.
 The sub-population of those with both type 2 diabetes and coronary heart disease is significant.
 It would be hugely beneficial to understand how prescriptions for this sub-population might be rationalised to minimise patient self-optimisation (and therefore potential wastage) whilst maximising real clinical benefit.

 The aim of this project was exploratory, in order to build a simple but effective proof-of-concept model that attempts to find the optimal combination of medicines for patients with both type 2 diabetes and CHD.
 Agent-Based Simulation is a way of modelling the behaviours and interactions of individuals within a system, and so could be theoretically applied to capture the self-optimising behaviours of people prescribed with multiple medications.
-This is a new application of Agent-Based Simulation, and therefore the main anticipated outcome of the project will be a paper that assesses the potential of Agent-Based Simulation to tackle this problem.
-However, this project could also act as a proof-of-concept for potential application to other sub-populations, and those with more than two comorbidities.
+This was a new application of Agent-Based Simulation, and therefore the main anticipated outcome of the project was a paper that assessed the potential of Agent-Based Simulation to tackle this problem.
+However, this project was also suggested to act as a proof-of-concept for potential application to other sub-populations, and those with more than two comorbidities.

 What has this project achieved?